Empower your frontline workers to practice the basics of fall protection and build a total safety culture from the ground up.

 Fall protection safety should be a top priority when working on tasks that require harnesses.
 Performing regular worksite and safety harness inspections can help prevent fatal falls and accidents.
 Site safety inspections should ensure permits, installation, training, and overall equipment are in place.
 Harnesses and lanyards should always be inspected before use to determine if the equipment is in a safe condition.

-A fall arrest gives freedom of movement for personnel to do their duties.
+A fall arrest system should be used when working at an elevated level and when exposed to a fall hazard.
+This fall protection equipment gives personnel freedom of movement.
 It allows them to reach a point where a fall can occur where it safely stops a person from hitting the ground.

-A travel restraint allows workers to access the work surface and prevents them from reaching a location from which a fall may occur.
+A restraint allows workers to reach the work surface safely thus avoiding reaching a location from which a fall hazard exists.

 This is used when assisting a rescue via raising or lowering the rescue subject onto a safe working level.
 This is slightly different from a harness that can be used for ascent or descent because it is meant for very brief periods of use.